James, Duke of Rothesay (1540–1541): Life

+In January 1540, Mary of Guise, was known to be pregnant.
+She was crowned as consort queen of Scotland in February.
 James, Duke of Rothesay was born in St Andrews on 22 May 1540.
 As James V's first legitimate child and the heir to the throne, he automatically became Duke of Rothesay, Earl of Carrick, Baron of Renfrew, Lord of the Isles and Prince and Great Steward of Scotland.
+James V sent messengers to inform Henry VIII of England and Francis I of France of the birth.

+The King travelled from Edinburgh to St Andrews, and the day was recorded by his pursemaster as "nato principe", the birth of the prince.
+In Edinburgh, the craft fraternities celebrated with a procession on the High Street.
+An English border official, Brian Layton, saw bonfires in Scottish villages to celebrate the birth on the night of Trinity Sunday.

 The baby prince was baptised in a lavish ceremony in St Andrews on 26 May.
 His godparents were the Queen Dowager Margaret Tudor (his paternal grandmother), Cardinal David Beaton, Archbishop of St Andrews, and Gavin Dunbar, Archbishop of Glasgow.
-Fifteen ells of white Genoese taffeta were used as serviettes to hold the torches at the baptism, the child was provided with a cradle carved by a French craftsman Andrew Mansioun, and a canopy for his bed of state, members of the nobility were summoned to attend, coats of arms were painted, and some of the king's silver plate was sent from Edinburgh for the occasion.
-James V also sent messengers to inform Henry VIII of England and Francis I of France of the birth.
+Fifteen ells of white Genoese taffeta were used as serviettes to hold the torches at the baptism, the child was provided with a cradle carved by a French craftsman Andrew Mansioun, and a canopy for his bed of state, members of the nobility were summoned to attend, and coats of arms were painted by Thomas Craigy.

+Some of the king's silver plate and items newly made for the prince by John Mosman were sent from Edinburgh to St Andrews by boat for the occasion.
+Some descriptions of Scottish royal baptisms mention the use of a silver laver or jug and a basin.